“Let us not grow tired of doing good, for in due time we shall reap our harvest, if we do not give up.” Galatians 6:9.

 Department: Behavioral Health Services

-Location(s): Royal Oak, Monroe, and Port Huron
+Location(s): Madison Heights, Monroe, and Port Huron

 Position Type: full-time or part-time position